panterarocks49/datascript-firebase/README.md

 # datascript-firebase

-An example of using datascript, firebase, and reagent for a realtime collaborative web app
+An example of using datascript, firebase realtime-database, and reagent for a realtime collaborative web app

 ## How to run